jchoudhry/manager/README.md

 - **Critical thinking** - We don’t do anything “because we’ve always done it that way”, we pick the right tool for the right job taking into account the goals of the product and the composition of the teams.

-- **Leadership comes from everywhere** - Managers don't have a monopoly on leadership
+- **Leadership comes from everywhere** - Managers don't have a monopoly on leadership.

 - **I heavily bias towards action** - I believe starting is the best way to begin learning and make progress.
 This is not always the correct strategy ;) .

 - **I start with an assumption of positive intent of all involved** - I trust everyone to aim for the same goal: delivering high quality products.

-- **Build relationships and learn from experiences** - I believe the greatest thing we take away from any role are relationships and growth.
+- **Build relationships, Learn from experiences** - I believe the greatest thing we take away from any role are relationships and growth.
 Take the initiative to spend time with those you do not work directly with.
 Reflect from challenges and transform them into lessons.
 This is not easy :)

 ---

 ### Schedule

 I am typically in the office between 9:30AM and 5PM.
-I am usually online in the evening for 1 hour or so.
-I may work from home a few times a month.
+On some days, I drop and pick up my dog from daycare.
+I may be online in the evening or early morning and may work from home a few times a month.

 Very few things are more important than talking to you if you want to talk to me.
 If you need to talk, let’s talk.

 ---

+### Practices

+**Feedback** - Every quarter I will ask you to request feedback from two of your teammates on what you do well and area(s) of improvement.
+My goal is you gain honest feedback while forming a trusting relationship with your team.
+My hope is you grow from the feedback you hear through this exercise before hearing it from me.
+At some point I will ask you for feedback and it will help me grow as well.

+**Architecture Reviews** - We will strive to create the best solutions and in doing so we will participate in Architecture Reviews.
+Roadmap and Design reviews can help us make informed decisions.
+I don't believe in calling all the shots so architecture decisions will be made as a team.
+Learn more about the Architecture Review Process [here](https://mozilla.github.io/firefox-browser-architecture/text/0006-architecture-review-process.html).

+---

 ### My Job(s)

-#### Across the DX studios
+#### Across WeWork Missions

-* Work with cross-functional balanced DX teams to create high value products.
+* Work with cross-functional balanced WeWork teams to create high value products for our members.

-* Increase the digital capabilities of Collins Aerospace by introducing new tools, technologies and methodologies
+* Increase the digital capabilities of Community Connections by introducing new tools, technologies and methodologies

 * Set up the team for success and autonomy